 - property and financial affairs, for example paying bills, organising a pension

 - personal welfare, eg making decisions about medical treatment and how someone is looked after

 You can apply to be just one type of deputy or both.
-If you’re appointed, the court will tell you exactly what your responsibilities are.
+If you’re appointed, you’ll get a court order saying what you can and can’t do.

 How to apply